Skip to content

 2. Generates a new ID if not present

-3. Sets the ID in response headers
+3. Sets the ID on the outbound response headers

-4. Makes correlation ID available to loggers
+4. Makes the correlation ID available to loggers via the active tracing context

-import express from 'express';
+import Fastify from 'fastify';

 const obs = createObservability();

-const app = express();
+const app = Fastify({ logger: false });

-app.get('/api/metrics', (req, res) => {
+app.get('/api/metrics', async (_req, reply) => {

 });